tdwg/tnc/TDWG2018/README.md

 A **taxonomic name instance** is the occurrence of a name in a *reference*.
 A fact.
 One use of a *taxonomic name* establishing context: establishment of a name, a concept, a synonym, an assertion, a relationship; tax. nov., comb.nov., … , a misapplication, or assertion; a common name.

-A **taxonomic name usage** is a collection of *taxonomic name instances*,  establishing or describing a taxonomic entity, a *taxonomic concept* or *OTU* - often linking synonymic inclusions and adding annotations, description…
+A **taxonomic name usage** is a collection of *taxonomic name instances*,  establishing, annotating or describing a theory of a taxonomic entity, a *taxonomic concept* or *OTU* - often linking synonymic inclusions and adding annotations, description…

 - issue#1: [taxon concept vs concept label](https://github.com/tdwg/tnc/issues/1#issue-354177308)